rduplain/memo/startups-for-people-with-problems.md

 * it is even harder to agree on relative contribution
 * relative contribution changes over time

-**Founders dilute equally, and it's important to identify the split and expect to stick to it.** It's possible to shift relative equity later with option grants, but do not count on this.
+**Founders dilute equally, and it's important to identify the split up front, plan for dilution, and stick to it.** It's possible to shift relative equity later with option grants, but do not count on this.

 In particular, it's useful to have non-equal splits to avoid requiring a tie-breaker.
 In the case of two founders working to build a prototype: